 Google and other search engines detect manipulation based on ‘patterns’.
 For example if you keep building 50 links every month using the same anchor text, targeting the same URL and using the same kind of link building technique then, sooner or later a pattern will be forming and Google’s algorithm filters will almost certainly be tripping!

 Avoiding typical link building patterns and thinking like a computer is probably one of the smartest things you can do to avoid future updates and penalties.
 Search Engines are still very much ‘machine based’ and are ‘trained’ to detect these patterns so if you think like one you will know what to avoid.
 (Joe Hall says it better).
+Instead, keep your link building varied by employing different strategies and avoiding the cardinal sins below.

 Over-Optimisation Of Anchor Text